dsgeyer/y-sweet/README.md

 Y-Sweet is MIT-licensed, and was created by [Jamsocket](https://jamsocket.com).

+## Prerequisites

+- Node.js 18.17+ (Node 20 LTS recommended) for building the JavaScript workspaces, debugger, and examples.
+The Next.js apps and the `y-sweet` npm installer rely on the built-in `fetch` available in modern Node versions.

 ## Getting started

 The easiest way to start a Y-Sweet project is with the `create-y-sweet-app` command line tool: